googlicius/file-storage/README.md

 ```

-And provide it to Storage.config:
+And provide it to Storage.customDrivers:

 ```typescript
 Storage.config<OneDriveConfig>({